romarioarruda/bot-send-mail-v1/README.md

 # Bot send mail

-Software used to send mail
+Software used to send mail, based on html elements.

 # Tools used

-Python version 3.7:
+Python version 3.6:

 > apt-get install python3